 The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with guidance regarding policy changes and amendments to Texas Workforce Commission (TWC) Chapter 809 Child Care Services (CCS) rules due to the implementation of a new statewide CCS case management system, Texas Child Care Connection (TX3C), in July 2024.

-This WD Letter contains information that is relevant to multiple audiences, such as staff members whose roles include intake/eligibility, quality assurance/monitoring, fiscal management, and provider management.
+This updated letter contains information that is relevant to multiple audiences, such as staff members whose roles include intake/eligibility, quality assurance/monitoring, fiscal management, and provider management.
 Additionally, this letter consists of the following sections:

 Technical Assistance during Transition